Exploring the Japanese Futon: A Minimalist Approach to Sleep

 Look for mattresses that fit seamlessly on a shared bed frame or use adjustable bases to further customize the sleep experience.

-If you’re worried about a noticeable gap, a mattress bridge or foam topper can create a more unified look and feel.
+A mattress bridge or foam topper can create a more unified look and feel if you’re concerned about a noticeable gap.

 Each person can choose their own duvet, sheets, and pillow type to suit their preferences.